Microsoft 365 - Outlook data source

 • The Outlook data source supports collection of linked attachments.

-• You cannot not collect private, one-on-one Teams chats with the Outlook data source.
+• You cannot collect private, one-on-one Teams chats with the Outlook data source.
 You can use the Teams data source to collect private, one-on-one Teams chats.
 For more information, see Microsoft 365 - Teams data source.

 • If you have a GCC high tenant, than you need to use the GCC High connector when setting up a data source.
 For more information, see Microsoft's GCC High endpoints documentation.
 Also, if in GCC only, you can use the same Microsoft 365 commercial tile.